-Originally used to house a themed exhibition to mark the centre's birthday, it will become a shop to help Wylde Green Primary School's fundraising.
+Originally used to house a themed exhibition to mark the Gracechurch Centre's birthday, the shed that we supplied will become a shop to help Wylde Green Primary School's fundraising.

-The 10ft x 8ft Standard Shiplap Shed is part of the Hall's range and, with four glazed windows and double doors, will be ideal during the summer used as the school's playground shop.
+The 10ft x 8ft Standard Shiplap Shed is part of the Hall's range and, with four polycarbonate glazed windows and excellent access through double doors, will be ideal during the summer when used as the school's playground shop.

-It will also be great for storage during the winter, as there's lots of space for the school's tents and other equipment to be stored safely under lock and key.
+The shed will also be great for storage during the winter, as there's lots of room for the school's tents and other equipment to be stowed safely under lock and key.

 GardenSite's Marketing Manager Nathan Dodd delivered the shed to the school and then installed it with Gracechuch Security Officer Phil Duggan.

 The Parents, Teachers and Friends Association was delighted with the gift and Victoria Sayn, who had submitted the application, said that the shed would become the focal point for PTFA's activities in the playground.

 GardenSite values its ties to the community and makes every effort to help local projects.
 Everyone agreed that the shed was an excellent exhibition space and now it will greatly benefit the school and its pupils.